A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

 \subsubsection{An entropy criterion}

-\citeN{NunesBalding10} propose the entropy of a distribution as a heuristic to measure the informativeness of candidate combinations of summary statistics.
-Since entropy measures information and a lack of randomness \cite{shannon+w48}, the authors propose minimising the entropy of the approximate posterior, $p_{ABC}(\theta|s_{obs})$, over subsets of the summary statistics, $s$, as a proxy for determining maximal information about a parameter of interest.
+Nunes and Balding (\citeyear{NunesBalding10}) propose the entropy of a distribution as a heuristic to measure\vadjust{\goodbreak} the informativeness of candidate combinations of summary statistics.
+Since entropy measures information and a lack of randomness (\cite {shannon+w48}), the authors propose minimizing the entropy of the approximate posterior, $p_{\mathrm{ABC}}(\theta|s_{\mathrm{obs}})$, over subsets of the summary statistics, $s$, as a proxy for determining maximal information about a parameter of interest.
 High entropy results from a diffuse posterior sample, whereas low entropy is obtained from a posterior which is more precise in nature.

-\citeN{NunesBalding10} estimate entropy using the unbiased $k$-th nearest neighbour estimator of \shortciteN{SinghEtAl03}.
-For a weighted posterior sample, $(w^1,\theta^1),$ $\ldots, (w^n,\theta^n)$, where $\sum_iw^i=1$, this estimator can be written as
+\citet{NunesBalding10} estimate entropy using the unbiased $k$th nearest neighbor estimator of \citet{SinghEtAl03}.
+For a weighted posterior sample, $(w^1,\theta^1),\ldots,(w^n,\theta^n)$, where $\sum_iw^i=1$, this estimator can be written as